 Account D (child of Account A) has no real-time selling rules.
 An ad request from an ad unit for this account will have Account A's real-time selling rule (123) available.

 Targeting criteriaThe rules that define how a creative should be targeted for delivery to viewers.
 There are several types of targeting criteria: audience targeting, custom targeting, geographic targeting, inventory and content targeting, screen type (delivery media) targeting, and technology and devices targeting..
 This defines the ad space that you want to make available to bidders.
 It can contain content, geographic, technographic, audience segmentA group of users with similar traits or characteristics., or custom targetingA targeting dimension that describes custom key-value pairs that a publisher defines based on what they know about their visitors. criteria.
 For example, if you want to make all of your leaderboard ad space, outside of your homepage, available for real-time selling, then you can specify targeting criteria for that.
 Alternatively, if you want to make ad space viewed by users in Los Angeles available for real-time selling, then you can specify targeting criteria for that.

 Floor price.
 This is the minimum price that you are willing to accept for this ad space.

 Filters.
-This specifies any advertisers, brands, domains, ad categories, creativeThe media asset associated with an ad, such as an image or video file. types, or languages that you want to block from serving ads to your ad space, or types of ad content that you want to block from your ad space.
+This specifies any advertisers, brandsA name that represents the product or service being advertised, such as Tide., domains, ad categories, creativeThe media asset associated with an ad, such as an image or video file. types, or languages that you want to block from serving ads to your ad space, or types of ad content that you want to block from your ad space.
 This means that if the highest bid belongs to a blocked advertiserIn OpenX, an account type that represents a business that runs advertising campaigns to display ads on websites., or if the selected ad contains selected content attributes, then OpenX will not accept the bid or serve the ad.